The mission of the Arts and Culture Alliance of Chatham County is

 - to serve as a platform to provide the industry a voice for the betterment of economic impact, job growth, quality of life, education, and overall community creativity.

 The Arts and Culture Alliance of Chatham County’s vision is to provide a diverse, vibrant, prosperous, and sustainable arts and culture industry in Chatham County.

 In December 2016, the City of Savannah cut from a proposed budget all funding for arts and culture.
 A few from the arts and culture industry wrote to their representatives and spoke before the City Council to have the cut re-considered.
-The arts and culture funding was kept intact, but without an increase and with City Council disregarding the Department of Cultural Affairs funding recommendations.
+The arts and culture funding was kept intact, but without an increase and with the City Council disregarding the Department of Cultural Affairs funding recommendations.
 Instead of prorating recommendations to the allocated amount, the funding awards from 2016 were replicated.
 A few organizations saw no change in their amount, many received more than recommended, many saw less than recommended.
 No new applications were considered.

 In the spring of 2017, the City of Savannah left for a strategic planning retreat and returned with a list of priorities entitled.
 Absent was any reference to arts and culture either directly or indirectly.
 What was most disconcerting was the absence of arts and culture among the list of economic development sectors to prioritize.